OualidZari/lia-vfgl-artifact/README.md

 - `scripts/`: Contains the scripts for running each experiment.
 - `log/`: Directory where experiment logs are stored.
-- `reproduced-results/`: Contains Jupyter notebooks for parsing logs and producing final results.
+- `reproduced-results/`: Contains Jupyter notebooks and Python scripts for parsing logs and producing final results.

 ## Execution Time Estimation